 I expect, at a minimum, that you will read the assigned text material before the first class meeting during which a chapter is scheduled to be discussed.
 Prior to our first class meeting on a particular chapter, I will expect you to have attempted to work the Short Exercises at the end of each chapter and to have carefully reviewed the vocabulary listing at the end of the chapter.
+Additionally, you will be required to complete each chapter's Class Preparation Assignment, for which you will receive a grade.
+Each chapter's Class Preparation Assignment is posted on Blackboard.
+You are required to complete the assignment and submit it to Blackboard by the due date and time listed in Blackboard.

-Reading the text material and doing the suggested work prior to the first class meeting in which a chapter is discussed will aid in your understanding of the material.
+Again, reading the text material and doing the suggested work prior to the first class meeting in which a chapter is discussed will aid in your understanding of the material.
 When we begin the discussion of a new chapter, I will briefly discuss any of the concepts contained therein but by no means will my lectures be comprehensive with respect to the material covered in the text.

 Please come to class prepared to ask questions regarding any concepts from the chapter that you do not understand.
-Rather than spend class time lecturing about all of the concepts from each chapter, my expectation will be that you have carefully read the text material so that class time can be spent solving exercises and problems....applying the concepts about which you have read in the text.
+Rather than spend class time lecturing about all of the concepts from each chapter, my expectation is that you have carefully read the text material so that class time can be spent solving exercises and problems by applying the concepts about which you have read in the text.
 The best method of study with which to approach accounting is to first read the material, and secondly work problems associated with what you have read, such as the short exercises at the end of each chapter.
 Repetition through working problems will help prepare you for class and for exams.
 You will not be successful in this class by working none or only a minimum number of the problems assigned.